microsoft/react-native-devblog/blogposts/2023-02-10-adding-snapshot-testing-to-rnw-apps.md

 }
 ```

 [Snapshot tests](https://jestjs.io/docs/snapshot-testing) help to capture UI and verify that no unexpected UI changes have been made.
 A snapshot test case will include rendering a UI component, taking a snapshot, and then comparing the snapshot to a reference file.
 If the two do not match, the test will fail.
-This is will occur in one of two cases.
-Either the UI change is unexpected, or the change is expected, and the snapshot reference needs to be updated.
+This will occur in one of two cases: either the UI change is unexpected, or the change is expected - and the snapshot reference needs to be updated.

 To begin, I followed Jest's [Getting Started](https://jestjs.io/docs/tutorial-react-native) guide for adding testing to React Native apps.
 This gave me a good overview of potential Jest configurations/customizations, how to write a simple snapshot test, and information on snapshot reference files.